Harvard PhD Program in Health Policy

 I manage a Twitter list of program faculty, students, alumni, and associated groups.
 Following this list may provide some insight into the topics in which our affiliates are interested.

 Prospective students frequently ask about scholarships and funding.
 This information can be found on the FAQ and is discussed during the info sessions.
 U.S. citizens and permanent residents from underrepresented backgrounds (defined by your family’s socioeconomic status, your disability status, and/or your race/ethnicity) may be candidates for an NIH diversity supplement.
+This supplement could help fund research experiences for Master's and doctoral students.
 My colleagues have created a guide to these supplements that you may find useful.

 The hidden curriculum

 There is a hidden curriculum to graduate school admissions that can negatively impact equity in the admissions process.
 I believe that all applicants should have access to the same information to level the playing field, so to speak.
 Given the wealth of resources that have been provided to demystify the admissions process for our program, my personal policy this year is that I will not take individual meetings or review CVs of prospective students.
-However, considering the interdisciplinary nature and interfaculty structure of our program, I will respond to inquiries regarding faculty research interests.
+However, considering the interdisciplinary nature and interfaculty structure of our program, I will respond to inquiries about whether there are faculty at Harvard whose research interests align with yours.

 Faculty advisors